HelloWorld-1017/HelloWorld-1017.github.io/_posts/web development/html & css/2024-09-12-CSS-Selectors.md

 </html>
 ```

-You can also specify that only specific HTML elements should be affected by a class.
+We can also select those specific HTML elements with specific class.
 Like in the following example, only `<p>` elements with `class="center"` will be red and center-aligned, [`html4.html`](/webpages/2024-09-12/html4.html):

 ```html
 <!DOCTYPE html>